-Cameron University, Carrie Baxter at 580.250.5577 or Cody Flood 580.581.6745
+Cameron University, Debbie Ousley at 580.250.5578 or Cody Flood 580.581.6745

-- To be eligible for enrollment in the Radiologic Technology Program, you must also have a: - Degree Works in the Radiologic Technology Program - Cameron overall grade point average of 2.0 or better - You must successfully complete all Cameron University courses, or courses from an approved accredited college, prior to admission to the Radiologic Technology Program. - · You must have your Associate Degree to be able to sit for the ARRT National Certification Exam in Radiography.
+- To be eligible for enrollment in the Radiologic Technology Program, you must also have a: - Degree Works in the Radiologic Technology Program - Cameron overall grade point average of 2.0 or better - You must successfully complete all Cameron University prerequisite courses, or prerequisite courses from an approved accredited college, prior to admission to the Radiologic Technology Program. - You must have your Associate Degree to be able to sit for the ARRT National Certification/Registry Exam in Radiography.